GREEK THEATRE

 Greek Theatre is an intense, interdisciplinary course that combines acting and performance work, academic writing, and archival research.
 The tragedies of Aeschylus, Sophocles and Euripides will form the basis of our work on this course – both in the classroom and during studio time.
 A reading list will be provided prior to the course beginning.

 - Athens and Empire 5th Century BCE Athens was a fledgling democracy with a large empire.
 The tension inherent in this duality is often manifested in tragedy.
-This module explores the historical context of tragedy in Athens, as well as the appropriation of wider Greek literature and civilisation by far-right groups today.
+This module explores the historical context of tragedy in Athens and its legacy today.

-- Performing Aeschylus, Sophocles and Euripides We learn so much about these plays by exploring them as originally intended – in performance.
-This module will comprise of acting classes on how to approach scenes, monologues and choral work.
-There will be sessions in mask and movement work and opportunities to explore the plays through informal offerings in Greece and at the Ashmolean.
+- Performing Aeschylus, Sophocles and Euripides This will comprise of acting classes on how to approach scenes, monologues and choral work.
+There will be sessions in movement work, and opportunities to explore the plays through informal offerings in Greece and Oxford.

-Work ExpectationsIn addition to in-class acting and academic work and out of class preparation, participants will submit additional written work drawing from the theatre visits, site visits, and archive work:- Theatre reports (5 total)
+Work ExpectationsIn addition to in-class acting and academic work and out of class/studio preparation, participants are invited to submit additional written work drawing from their theatre visits, site visits, and archive work:- Theatre reports (4 total)

 -

-Two weeks in London will be spent with time split between the classroom and the studio.
-Classes will cover the context of tragedy’s creation and early performance, as well as the reception of Attic tragedy in the UK and US.
-There will be an additional module on the influence of ancient texts in the work of Shakespeare.
-Studio sessions will focus on performance technique, with sessions on choral work and the role of the mask.
+Ten days in London will be spent with time split between the classroom and the studio.
+Classes will cover the context of tragedy’s creation and early performance, and the reception of Attic tragedy in the UK and US, including workshops on the influence of ancient texts in the work of Shakespeare.
+Studio sessions will focus on performance technique, with choral work and acting classes incorporating speech and scene work.
 Masterclasses will be provided by leading practitioners working with the RSC and Shakespeare’s Globe Theatre.

-There will be guided tours of the British Museum and Guildhall Amphitheatre plus two trips to see performances in London, and one further trip to Stratford-upon-Avon to watch a production at the Royal Shakespeare Company.
+There will be a guided tour of the British Museum and two trips to see performances in London.

 -